Bell Records

-Bell Records was an American record label founded in 1952 in New York City by Arthur Shimkin, the owner of the children's record label Golden Records, and initially a unit of Pocket Books, after the rights to the name were acquired from Benny Bell who used the Bell name to issue risque novelty records.
+Bell Records was an American record label founded in 1952 in New York City by Arthur Shimkin, the owner of the children's record label Golden Records, and initially a unit of Pocket Books, after the rights to the name were acquired from Benny Bell, who used the Bell name to issue risqué novelty records.
 A British branch was also active in the 1960s and 1970s.
 Bell Records was shut down in late 1974, and its assets were transferred to Columbia Pictures' new label, Arista Records.

 1950s

 At its inception in 1952, Bell specialized in budget generic pop music, with the slogan "music for the millions".
 Originally sold on seven-inch 78rpm and 45rpm records for 39 cents (US), this style of music went out of fashion as rock and roll became more prevalent.
 Sound-alike cover versions of hit records were also issued on 78rpm as well as 45rpm disks priced at 49 cents.

-One of these records was by "Tom & Jerry" who would later become known using their real surnames, Simon & Garfunkel.
+One of these records was by Tom & Jerry, who would later become known using their real surnames, Simon & Garfunkel.

 Instead of being pressed into vinyl like a normal 7-inch disc, these records were injection molded by Bestway Products using polystyrene, which either had glued-on labels or the label information was printed directly on the polystyrene, rendering many copies almost unreadable years later.
 Most (but not all) Bell and associated label 45rpm records were similarly injection-molded all the way into the 1970s.

 As Al Massler, the head of record manufacturer Bestway Products, had become head of Bell Records in 1959, Mala Records was then formed as a Bell subsidiary label, specializing in rock and roll along with rhythm and blues.